csmth/slides/solve_an_2020_irish_math_olymapid_question.md

 ```math
 (\frac{a}{b+c} + \frac{b}{c+a}) + (\frac{c}{a+b} + \frac{c}{a+b}) + ( \frac{c}{a+b} + \frac{a}{b+c}) \geq 3
 ```
-- The problem becomes to prove that (by convex function nature):
+- The problem becomes to prove that by [convex function nature](https://en.wikipedia.org/wiki/Convex_function):
 ```math
 \frac{ (\frac{a}{b+c} + \frac{b}{c+a}) ^ \frac{1}{7} + (\frac{b}{c+a} + \frac{c}{a+b}) ^ \frac{1}{7} + (\frac{c}{a+b} + \frac{a}{b+c}) ^ \frac{1}{7} }{3}
 \geq (\frac{(\frac{a}{b+c} + \frac{b}{c+a} + \frac{b}{c+a} + \frac{c}{a+b} + \frac{c}{a+b} + \frac{a}{b+c}))}{3}) ^ \frac{1}{7} = 1 ^ \frac{1}{7}